Prince William officials 'outraged' at delay in teacher vaccinations

 On Wednesday, Board of Supervisors Chair Ann Wheeler said the board was “letting the health district take the lead.”
 But on Thursday she and Lateef were engaging with the two county hospitals directly, trying to see whether they could speed up the timeline themselves.

-On Thursday, the two held a call with representatives from Novant and Sentara Northern Virginia Medical Center, in Woodbridge.
+On Thursday, the two held a call with representatives from Novant Health UVA Health System and Sentara Northern Virginia Medical Center, in Woodbridge.
 Friday morning, they both had separate conversations with government affairs representatives from Inova.
 The health district was not part of those calls.

-Michelle Strider, the chief quality officer for Novant Health UVA, told InsideNoVa in a statement on Thursday that the hospital was “working internally to assess when and how we could partner in the health district’s program to vaccinate school system employees based on our capacity and resources.”
+Michelle Strider, the chief quality officer for Novant Health UVA, told InsideNoVa in a statement late Friday that the hospital is talking to the health department and the school system about helping to vaccinate high-risk school employees.
+"We’re hoping to do this in late January but are still in the throes of the planning," she said.

 The local leaders have also enlisted the help of the region’s representatives in Richmond, such as Sen. Jeremy McPike (D-29th) and Sen. Scott Surovell (D-36th).
 As of Friday, nothing concrete had materialized and the plan was still for teachers to begin getting shots at the end of the month.